stllfe/2048-pygame/README.md

  - winscore *(currently does nothing)*

 ### CAUTION
 Though you may change these properties however you like, do it conciously.
-Since there is neither validations, nor graphics scaling, you can easily mess up the grid, fonts or just crash the game by setting gridsize to like (100 x 100).
+Since there are neither validations, nor graphics scaling, you can easily mess up the grid, fonts or just crash the game by setting gridsize to like 100 x 100.